I’m Gavin Hugh,

 I’m a filmmaker with an interest in writing, photography, cinema, politics, science, literature, videogames, Japan, the Fife coast, and Scotland.
 I enjoy a good debate and am a strong advocate for critical thinking and education.

 For three years I lived in Takamatsu, Japan, where I worked as an English language teaching assistant on the JET programme.
 My experiences in Japan were some of the best years in my life, and I still feel a strong affinity for the country.
 I enjoy studying and improving my Japanese language skills.

 After returning to Scotland, I worked in broadcasting as a Video Journalist for STV, and was involved with the local TV initiatives STV Edinburgh and STV Glasgow.
 Since 2016, I’ve worked at the Scottish Parliament as a press officer and caseworker for three MSPs, including Shona Robison MSP.

 In 2017, I also established my own video production business called MidgieBite Media.
 It’s always been a dream of mine to run my own business, and it’s been immensely rewarding to do so.

 Two sub-brands of this business have also been launched: White Rose of Scotland Wedding Films and the Creative Film Fife Network.
 The latter of these is a film networking group intended to promote local filmmakers in Fife.

 I’ve been involved in a number of charity and volunteer organisations over the years, including the Save Wemyss Ancient Caves Society, JETAA Scotland, AirTV and more.
 Being an active member of and contributor to my local community is important to me, and I have a particular interest in environmental, community and heritage initiatives.

-My politics are moderate / centrist, and I describe myself as a classical liberal with an emphasis on individual freedom.
+My politics are moderate / centrist, and I describe myself as a liberal.
 In 2014, I campaigned in the campaign for Scottish Independence.